NYPL-Simplified/Simplified-Android-Core/RELEASING.md

 $ git submodule update --remote --recursive
 ```

+#### SimplyE Or Open eBooks?

+Currently, this project contains two published applications: SimplyE and Open eBooks.
+The instructions here are written in a manner that allows for both applications
+to follow independent release cycles.
+The only parts that change in each case
+are the `gradle.properties` file that must be edited, and the names of the `git`
+tags.

 #### Prepare To Create A Release Branch

 The first step required is to set the project version numbers to the values